How to train Flux LoRA models

 What you need before you start

-Due to the demanding computational resources required for training Flux LoRAs, this notebook requires a paid Google Colab plan.
-I use the Colab Pro Plan but any paid plan should work.
+Due to the demanding computational resources required to train a Flux LoRA model, this notebook requires a paid Google Colab Pro plan.
+I use the Colab Pro Plan, but the Pro and Pro+ plans would work.

 It typically takes ~4.5 hours to train a LoRA on an L4 instance.
-At the time of writing, the Colab Plus plan costs $10 a month, and you can use an L4 for about 20 hours.
-So, training a LoRA set you back $2.5 on Colab.
+As of September 2024, the Colab Plus plan costs $10 a month, and you can use an L4 for about 33 hours.
+So, training a LoRA on Colab will set you back ~$1.40.

 Training images